Google keeps killing products users love. Here are some great alternatives.

 Credit: Google image via AHMAD FAIZAL YAHYA / Shutterstock.com

-In 2013, Google also discontinued several popular services, namely iGoogle and Google Reader.
+In 2014, Google discontinued Quickoffice and killed all Authorship functionality on search results.
+In 2013, the tech giant also nixed services users loved, such as iGoogle and Google Reader.
 And remember Google Buzz?
 How about Google Answers?
 Picnik and Knol?
 You guessed it — Google got rid of those, too.

-Here are some alternatives to the Quickoffice app, iGoogle and the other Google tools you miss.
+Here are some alternatives to Helpouts, the Quickoffice app, iGoogle and the other Google tools you miss.

 Quickoffice app alternatives

-Google has officially pulled the plug on this popular iOS and Android app, but have no fear.
-There are a handful of Microsoft Office-friendly apps available to help you get the job done:
+Google has officially pulled the plug on this mobile productivity app, but have no fear.
+There are many ways to open Microsoft Office files on iOS and Android devices, as well as Windows Phone and tablets.
+For those looking for a true Office experience, Microsoft has released standalone apps for Word, Excel, PowerPoint, Outlook, OneNote, Skype and OneDrive, which you can find here.
+Additionally, there are a handful of third-party Microsoft Office-friendly apps available to help you get the job done:

 - Soonr, a secure file sharing and collaboration platform that lets you edit Microsoft Office documents on iOS, Android and BlackBerry devices.
 There's no need to download a third-party app, and data can be stored locally or on the cloud, as well as synced on- and offline.